MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivity.md

 Creates an instance of this class with a given ID.

 #### Parameters
+* `activityId`

-* `activityId` The identifier for this Activity (should be a unique string).
+The identifier for this Activity (should be a unique string).

 #### Returns
-An instance of this class.
+Returns an instance of this class.

 ## Methods